aakkiiff/Tutorials/AWS-SAA/aws-nuke/README.md

 docs: https://github.com/ekristen/aws-nuke/tree/main/docs
 ## Get started
 - create an aws account
+- run `aws configue` on your machine to authenticate with the account
 - add an account alias [ here](https://us-east-1.console.aws.amazon.com/iam/home#/home)
 - **edit nuke-config.yaml file**
 - add the regions you want your resources to be nuked